luangjokaj/wordpressify/README.md

 You are free to use remote databases, please note that this will affect the speed depending on the connection.

 # Changelog

+**v0.1.3**
+- Added support for bitmap and svg minification, in the production build.

 **v0.1.2**
 - Converted all variables from 'var' to 'const'.